|

 1860 - Willie Lee Hollaway is born on a large plantation owned by his father, James L. Hollaway in Hamburg, Arkansas prior to the Civil War.
 He is four months old when the census is taken.
 His father is very prosperous.
 He lists his real estate of $29,340 and other personal value at $43,117.
 The latter figure is in 26 slaves.
 His mother, Imogene came from the W. W. Clyde family that had moved from NY. to South Carolina, Alabama, Mississippi then Louisiana before settling in Arkansas.
 [US Census,M 653-37,Ashley/ Union]

-in Virginia near Bull Run in one of the first battles of the Civil War
+killed in Virginia near Bull Run in one of the first battles of

 1870 - Willie Lee's father, James L., dies March of this year of bronchitis, the same month Willie was born into.
 [Ark Mort.
 Schedule]